 | Earth | 365.25 | 30.0 years | 1x baseline |

-A 30-year-old Earth human is simultaneously 124 years old on Mercury and not yet 3 months old on Neptune.
-Both of those statements are mathematically true at the same moment.
+A 30-yr-old Earth human is concurrently 124 years old on Mercury and not but 3 months old on Neptune.
+Both of these statements are mathematically true at the equal second.

 Calculate Your Interplanetary Age

-This reference table gives you the conversion factor for any Earth age.
-Multiply your Earth age by the factor in the right column to get your age on each planet.
+This reference desk gives you the conversion element for any Earth age.
+Multiply your Earth age by using the factor inside the right column to get your age on every planet.

 |---|---|---|---|---|---|---|